Praying for 'miracle,' families await news of missing in Florida condo collapse | Law-Order

 The first lady's family owned a condo in the building, local media reported.
 Miami-Dade Fire Rescue Assistant Fire Chief Ray Jadallah said on Friday that rescuers had heard sounds in the rubble overnight, but said it could be either falling debris or people tapping.

 Families and friends of the 159 people missing after the collapse of a condo building in a Miami suburb were clinging to hope on Friday as rescue workers sifted through a mountain of debris for signs of life, having found four dead so far.
-Miami-Dade Mayor Daniella Levine Cava told reporters on Friday crews had pulled three more bodies from the wreckage overnight, after one person was reported to have died on Thursday.
-Officials increased the number of presumed missing from 99 reported missing on Thursday.
+Three more bodies were pulled from the rubble overnight after one person was reported dead on Thursday.
+Officials increased the number of presumed missing to 159, up from 99 reported missing on Thursday.

+"We have one goal in mind now and that is to bring people out alive and that's all we're doing,” Surfside Mayor Charles Burkett told reporters on Friday.
+"We're not stopping."
+Rescue workers were treading carefully through the structurally unstable debris pile looking for survivors, removing rubble by hand while battling intermittent rainstorms and an ongoing fire that broke out at the site.

 "I'm praying for a miracle," Rachel Spiegel, whose mother Judy Spiegel is missing, told CNN on Friday.
 The last time Spiegel communicated with her mom was Wednesday night, when her mother excitedly texted her that she had bought a dress online for Spiegel's daughter, her granddaughter.

 Dozens of people were gathered at a reunification site at the Surfside Community Center on Friday, where the scene was hectic with volunteers running around and people hugging to console each other.
 Outside the center, Toby Fried held back tears when she said she last spoke to her brother Chiam "Harry" Rosenberg around midnight Wednesday.
 Rosenberg had lived in Champlain Towers for about a year and a half.
-He and his daughter Malki Weiss and Beni Weiss, who were visiting him from Brooklyn, are all missing.
+He and his daughter Malki Weiss and her husband Beni Weiss, who were visiting him from Brooklyn in New York City, are all missing.

 "They came to stay with him for a week on vacation," Fried said.
 Joining the families searching for missing loved ones was Paraguay's first lady Silvana López Moreira, who traveled to Florida because her sister, brother-in-law and their children were unaccounted for.
 The first lady's family owned a condo in the building, local media reported.

 Miami-Dade Fire Rescue Assistant Fire Chief Ray Jadallah said on Friday that rescuers had heard sounds in the rubble overnight, but said it could be either falling debris or people tapping.
-"We are listening for sounds, human sounds and tapping," Jadallah said, as rescuers use shovels and jackhammers to tunnel under the debris to find pockets where survivors could be.
+"We are listening for sounds, human sounds," Jadallah said.

-Mariela Porras, a friend of a woman who lived in the building with her young daughter and is now missing, said she has not abandoned hope that the two were still alive beneath the rubble.
-"I vacillate between hope and I'm heartbroken," Porras told CNN.

-'WE STILL HAVE HOPE' Mayor Cava on Friday said that rescue teams were "incredibly motivated" to find anyone who might have survived the collapse.

 Late Thursday night, a resident of the collapsed building filed what is believed to be the first lawsuit against the condominium, the Champlain Towers South Condominium Association.
 Manuel Drezner said in the proposed class action that the collapse could have been avoided had the condominium made needed repairs and ensured it was safe.